microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/beta/docs/Add-MgBetaWindowsUpdatesPolicyAudienceMember.md

 ## SYNOPSIS
 Add members to an updatableAssetGroup.
 You can add azureADDevice resources as members, but may not add updatableAssetGroup resources as members.
-Adding an Azure AD device as a member of an updatable asset group automatically creates an azureADDevice object, if it does not already exist.
+Adding a Microsoft Entra device as a member of an updatable asset group automatically creates an azureADDevice object, if it does not already exist.
 You can also use the method addMembersById to add members.
 This API is available in the following national cloud deployments.